shamim1258/Shamim/Technology/Django/rest-api.md

 - most remarkable features of Django is its Object Relational Mapper (ORM) which facilitates interaction with the database in a Pythonic way.
 - There are three stages before creating a API through REST framework, Converting a Model’s data to JSON/XML format (Serialization), Rendering this data to the view, Creating a URL for mapping to the viewset.
 - To initialize REST Framework in your project, go to settings.py, and in INSTALLED_APPS add ‘rest_framework’ at the bottom.
+- Can be done using class based or function based.
+-

 ### Serialization
 - We can not send Python objects over a network, and hence need a mechanism to translate Django models in other formats like JSON, XML, and vice-versa.
 This sometimes challenging process, also called serialization.